galamo/react-103/readme.md

 - implement another filter `<button>Show Only long punchline (more than 10 characters) </button>`
 - when clicking on the button the list will present only the jokes with long punchline

+# Homework

+## based on In the countries solution - continue to last homework

+1. implement search filter by country name
+2. implement visit button in each country - when clicking on the `visit` the AddComment component will presented
+3. implement country AddComment functionality by adding a comment to each country
+4. implement filter - filter all the countries that are more than 10M population count.